By Staff Writer

-Nurses are the backbone of the healthcare industry.
-Additionally, with people living longer than ever before, the demand for skilled nursing professionals continues to grow.
-Thousands of students each year choose to earn an associate degree in nursing (ADN) and pursue a nursing career.
+Nurses are the healthcare industry's backbone.
+With people living longer than ever, the demand for skilled nursing professionals continues to grow.
+Every year, thousands of students choose to earn an associate degree in nursing (ADN) and pursue a nursing career.
 Online associate degree in nursing programs are ideal for many individuals because they are flexible and allow students to balance coursework with their busy lives.

-Whether you are a young adult entering the job market for the first time or a working professional ready for a career change, nursing may be a good field to consider.
-The Bureau of Labor Statistics projects 16% job growth for registered nurses from 2014 to 2024, which is much higher than the national average for all occupations.
-However, competition for jobs is also growing; candidates with an ADN or a bachelor’s of science in nursing (BSN) have an edge over individuals without a college degree.
+Whether you are entering the job market for the first time or a working professional ready for a career change, nursing may be a good field to consider.
+The Bureau of Labor Statistics projects a 12% job growth rate for registered nurses from 2018 to 2028, which is much higher than the national average for all occupations.
+However, competition for jobs is also growing, and candidates with an ADN or a bachelor of science in nursing (BSN) boast an edge over individuals without a college degree.

-An online associate degree in nursing provides students with information and hands-on experience, preparing them for entry-level positions in a variety of healthcare settings.
-Programs typically require two years to complete, although part-time students take longer.
-All degree candidates must pass the NCLEX-RN licensing exam to practice as a registered nurse.
-ADN-credentialed nurses who want to increase their job prospects and earning potentials can enroll in a BSN program and earn their bachelor's degree in 18 months to two years.
+An online associate degree in nursing provides students with practical experience, preparing candidates for entry-level positions in a variety of healthcare settings.
+Programs typically take two years of full-time study to complete.
+All degree candidates must pass the National Council Licensure Exam (NCLEX-RN) to practice as registered nurses.
+ADN-credentialed nurses who want to increase their job prospects and earning potential can enroll in a BSN program to earn their bachelor's degree in 18-24 months.

-ADN online programs are popular and many colleges and universities offer them.
-Students can work on assignments at their convenience and complete degree requirements at their own pace.
-Distance learners also save time and money by not commuting to campus to attend class; however, they must still travel to healthcare facilities to complete supervised clinical rotations.
-Before making a final decision about where to go to school, prospective students should verify that an online associate nursing program is nationally accredited.
+Many colleges and universities offer self-paced ADN online programs.
+While distance learners save time and money by not commuting to campus, they must still travel to healthcare facilities to complete supervised clinical rotations.
+Before making a final decision about where to go to school, prospective students should verify that their chosen online associate nursing program is regionally or programmatically accredited.

 Questions to Ask Before Applying to an Online ADN Program

-As with any degree program, students pursuing an online associate degree in nursing should conduct research about a program’s offerings before applying.
+As with any degree, students pursuing an online associate degree in nursing should research program offerings before applying.
 Nursing is a challenging but rewarding career, and earning an associate degree in nursing online requires discipline and commitment.
-There are many associate in nursing online programs to choose from; finding the best one for you can seem daunting!
-To help ease your search, start by asking yourself the questions below before applying.
+Finding the best program for you can feel less daunting if you ask yourself the questions below.

 Are There Prerequisites for Online ADN Programs?

-Prerequisites are the foundation courses students take before beginning their nursing curricula, and they vary from school to school.
-It is common for an online associate degree in nursing programs may require an applicant’s high school coursework to include four years of English, two years of math, and a year each of biology and chemistry (with accompanying lab components).
+The foundational courses students take before beginning their nursing curricula, prerequisites vary from school to school.
+It is common for an online associate degree in nursing program to require four years of high school English coursework, two years of math, and a year of biology and chemistry, respectively, with accompanying lab components.

-Once enrolled, nursing students are typically required to take one to two semesters of college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
-Some programs may also have prerequisites in pharmacology, anatomy and physiology, and nutrition.
-Transfer students may be required to have taken background classes in math, a lab science (such as chemistry or anatomy and physiology), and a social sciences course (such as psychology or sociology).
+Once enrolled, nursing students usually take college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
+Some programs may also feature prerequisites in pharmacology, anatomy and physiology, and nutrition.
+Transfer students may need background classes in math, a lab science such as chemistry or physiology, and a social sciences course like psychology or sociology.

 What Will I Learn in an Online ADN Program?

-Typically, online associate nursing degree programs include courses that develop students’ communications and patient assessment skills, help them understand human anatomy and disease management, and teach them how to create a patient care plan.
-Before students begin clinical rotations, they learn how the body works and how medications treat disease.
-Learners also master the proper medical terminology to describe a patient’s condition.
+Typically, online associate nursing degree programs include courses that develop communication and patient assessment skills, help students understand human anatomy and disease management, and teach learners to create patient care plans.
+Before beginning clinical rotations, candidates learn how the body and medications work.
+Learners also master proper medical terminology for describing patient conditions.

-While the curriculum varies by school, online programs blend medical, technical, and clinical learning to prepare students for work in the real world.
-Students can expect to take the courses listed below at most accredited online associate nursing programs include some or all of the following courses.
+While curricula vary by school, online programs blend medical, technical, and clinical learning to prepare students for successful careers.
+Most accredited online associate nursing programs include some or all of the following courses.

 Anatomy and Physiology

 This course covers the cells, tissues, organs, and systems in a healthy human body.
-It also discusses how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.
+Lessons also discuss how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.

 Skills Gained: Students learn how the body works and the impact of diseases on the body's systems.
-They also learn to use accurate medical terminology to describe their patients’ conditions.
+They also learn to use accurate medical terminology to describe conditions.

-Students study some of the more commonly used medications, including how they affect the body and treat illness and disease.
+Students study some of the more commonly used medications, including how they affect the body and treat diseases.
 Topics include drug actions and interactions, how the body processes drugs, and drug classifications.

 Skills Gained: Students learn how the body absorbs pharmaceuticals and why it's important to administer these drugs properly.
-They also learn how to educate patients about their medication.
+They also learn how to educate patients about their medications.

 This course focuses on the basics of healthy nutrition and its effect on the mental and physical well-being of a patient.
 It examines the relationship between diet and physical activity, nutrition's impact on illnesses and diseases, diet modifications, and weight management.